Brazil and Argentina share Iguazu Falls

 Morning free on your own, or you can take an optional excursion to the Brazilian side of the falls.
 In the afternoon, transfer to the Iguazú Airport for your flight to Buenos Aires, then transfer to your hotel...B

-Optional visit to Brazil side of falls: $175 per person (based on 2) plus Brazil visa fee of $160 (subject to change); Single: $325 plus Brazil visa fee
+Optional visit to Brazil side of falls: $175 per person plus Brazil visa fee cost of $130 (subject to change).
+Solo Traveler: $250

 Extension Cost Includes: